puzzle/unilu-pruefungsabfrage/README.md

 pre-commit script to the `.git/hooks` directory.
 Please note that this only works if you don't already have such a script.
 In this case, either delete the old script or merge the contents with the new script.

+To change formatting preferences, you can export your formatting settings as eclipse code formatter profile file, call it formatting(.xml) and replace the old config file in the resources directory.